 Furthermore, although an item may be copyrightable, it is not an infringement to use it if it is a “Fair Use” such as (1) Criticism (2) Comment (3) News Reporting (4) Teaching (5) Scholarship (6) Research [See 17 U.S.C. § 107] or has fallen into the “Public Domain.”
 Typically, a work enters the public domain: (a) After the copyright has expired (b) A Pre-March 1, 1989 work that lost its protection due to being published without a proper copyright notice (which was not corrected within five years) (c) The work is deliberately released to the public or (d) The work was prepared for the U.S. Government.

 Actual copyrights come into existence at the moment a work of expression is created.
 Mailing a creative work to yourself (sometimes called a “poor man’s copyright”) does not actually provide the owner with copyright protection.
 As long as the envelope is not opened, such actions merely establish a date the work was in existence.
-On the other hand, Federal “Registration” of a work also provides the owner with numerous rights and remedies for the protection of the work.
-Given the relative small cost of registration for most works, the poor man’s copyright is really only an ignorant man’s copyright.
+On the other hand, Federal “Registration” of a work provides the registered owner with numerous rights and remedies for the protection of the work.
+Given the relative small cost of registration for most works, the “poor man’s copyright” is a foolish waste of postage.

 Copyright registration is not a condition of copyright protection.
 Yet, the law provides several advantages and inducements for registration.
 These include:

 - Registration establishes a public record of the copyright claim.